bodrick/awesome/TOPICS.md

 *   [atkrad/wait4x](https://github.com/atkrad/wait4x) - Wait4X allows you to wait for a port or a service to enter the requested state.
 *   [tiredofit/docker-traefik-cloudflare-companion](https://github.com/tiredofit/docker-traefik-cloudflare-companion) - Automatically Create CNAME records for containers served by Traefik
 *   [IAmStoxe/wirehole](https://github.com/IAmStoxe/wirehole) - WireHole is a combination of WireGuard, Pi-hole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities thanks to Pi-hole, and DNS caching, additional privacy options, and upstream providers via Unbound.
-*   [blokadaorg/blokada](https://github.com/blokadaorg/blokada) - The official repo for Blokada for Android and iOS.
+*   [blokadaorg/blokada](https://github.com/blokadaorg/blokada) - The official repo for Blokada apps.
 *   [AdguardTeam/AdGuardHome](https://github.com/AdguardTeam/AdGuardHome) - Network-wide ads & trackers blocking DNS server
 *   [TechnitiumSoftware/DnsServer](https://github.com/TechnitiumSoftware/DnsServer) - Technitium DNS Server
 *   [yarrick/iodine](https://github.com/yarrick/iodine) - Official git repo for iodine dns tunnel